periscopic/EaselFL/README.md

 to scale proportionately to container transformations, as they would in EaselJS.

--gradient fills and strokes are not implemented.
+-linear gradient fills and strokes are not implemented.

+-radial gradient fills and strokes do not identically to EaselJS if the origins of the circular guides are different (x0!==x1 || y0!==y1) and both have radiuses greater than 0 (r0>0 && r1>0).

 -beginBitmapFill implements repeat, no-repeat, but not repeat-x, or repeat-y